Vyral/base-template/_posts/2021-08-05-the-benefits-of-buying-vs--renting-a-home.md

 Buying a home makes a lot of sense, and it helps you create a cycle of building equity and using it to move into bigger, better homes.
 Additionally, you’ll typically see more appreciation on higher-priced homes.

-If you have any questions or are ready to begin your home buying journey, feel free to reach out to me.
+If you have any questions or are ready to begin your home-buying journey, feel free to reach out to me.
 I look forward to hearing from you soon.